Oddly/rhce8-env/README.md

 ### Usage on macOS

-1. Run `ansible-playbook -i localhost, vagrant.yml` to deploy the environment.
+1. Run `ansible-playbook -i localhost, vagrant.yml -K` to deploy the environment, you will need to provide your password.
 Downloads approximately 7 GiB the first time.
 The installer will ask you which version you want to install.
 Version differences are:

 - **Version 1**: Everything is set up, user `automation` has passwordless sudo and SSH access on control and the nodes.